MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Type-Conversion-in-Expressions.md

 text + code
 ```

- This expression contains two sub\-expressions that must be concatenated.
-To do this, the system must convert the sub\-expression of the least general data type \(code\) to the most general data type \(text\).
+ This expression contains two sub-expressions that must be concatenated.
+To do this, the system must convert the sub-expression of the least general data type \(code\) to the most general data type \(text\).

 ```
 text + text